OneUptime/oneuptime/js-sdk/README.md

     { key: 'location', value: 'online' },
 ]); // an array of tags

-// capturing error exception authomatically NonExistingMethodCall(); // this is authomatically captured and sent to your fyipe dashboard
+// capturing error exception automatically NonExistingMethodCall(); // this is automatically captured and sent to your fyipe dashboard

 // capturing error exception manually try {